 - Cost of insurance: These are monthly charges usually associated with universal life.
-They include mortality, administration and other expenses incurred by the life insurance company.
+They include mortality, administration, and other expenses incurred by the life insurance company.
 The amount is determined by the risk class and age of the policyholder.
-Cost of insurance charges are deducted from premium payments.
+The cost of insurance charges is deducted from premium payments.
 Whatever is left over is credited to the policy’s cash value.

 - Death benefit: The amount of money paid to the policy’s beneficiary(s).
 The benefit is paid upon the death of the insured.

 - Effective date: The date a life insurance policy goes into effect.
 Also known as the policy date or issue date.